WolfSource/WolfEngine/README.md

 href="https://guides.github.com/activities/forking/" target="_blank">fork
 and clone our repository</a></b>.
 To use Git from the command line, see the&nbsp;<a href="https://help.github.com/articles/set-up-git/" target="_blank">Setting up </a>&nbsp;and&nbsp;<a href="https://help.github.com/articles/fork-a-repo/" target="_blank">Fork a Repo</a>&nbsp;articles.</li>
-<li>If you'd prefer not to use Git, you can get the source with the Clone or press download button and select &quot;<b>Download ZIP</b>&quot;
+<li>If you'd prefer not to use Git, you can get the source with the clone or press download button and select &quot;<b>Download ZIP</b>&quot;
 button on the right, however downloading <a href="https://github.com/PooyaEimandar/Wolf.Engine/releases" target="_blank">latest and stable release one</a> is highly recommended.
 Based on which type of download you chose; the source compressed file might be one of following formats : &quot;<b>.zip</b>&quot; or &quot;<b>.7z</b>&quot;, so make sure use the right tool for decompressing it.</li>
 <li>Install&nbsp;<b>Visual Studio 2015</b>.
 All desktop editions of
 Visual Studio 2015 can be used, including&nbsp;<a href="http://www.visualstudio.com/products/visual-studio-community-vs" target="_blank">Visual Studio Community 2015</a>, which is free for small teams and individual developers.
 Be sure to include C++ support as part of the install, which is disabled by default and also select Windows 10 SDK Kits.
 Wolf Engine tested on Windows 8.1 and 10 and you need to setup the right Windows SDK kits for your Windows OS.
 This version of Wolf Engine test on &quot;<b>Windows 10 SDK build 10586.0.</b>&quot;</li>